TedHusted/awake/awake.md/awake.md

 Tessa puckers her lips, and then says, “You said Brent found a problem, yes?
 And now this happens?
 If this were one of my video games, I’d think someone was trying to keep the software change to Ally a secret.”

-“I know what you are thinking, Tess, but Brent’s crash is not a Unidentified Anomalous Phenomenon.
-I doubt that extraterrestrials have taken an interest in the Pulse source code.“
+“I know what you are thinking, Tess, but Brent’s crash is not an unidentified anomalous phenomenon.
+And I doubt that extraterrestrials have taken an interest in the Pulse source code.“

 Tessa tilts her head as if to say “I’m not so sure.”